Common (rapper): Activism

 Common is a vegan and he is a supporter of animal rights and PETA.
 He appeared in a print advertisement for PETA titled "Think Before You Eat," and in a documentary titled Holistic Wellness for the Hip-Hop Generation where he promoted vegetarianism.

 Common is also part of the "Knowing Is Beautiful" movement, which supports HIV/AIDS awareness.
 He is featured in the video for "Yes We Can," a song in support of the candidacy of Barack Obama, which made its debut on the internet on February 2, 2008.
-Common has pledged to stop using anti-gay lyrics in his music.
+Common pledged to stop using anti-gay lyrics in his music.

 Common is the founder of the Common Ground Foundation, a non-profit that seeks to empower underprivileged youth to be contributing citizens and strong leaders in the world.
 The foundation includes programs dedicated to leadership development & empowerment, educational development, creative expression, as well as a book club.
 In 2014, Common Ground inaugurated the AAHH!
 Fest music festival in Chicago's Union Park.
 After a one-year hiatus, AAHH!
 Fest returned in 2016, but was canceled one week before showtime in 2017.
 An official announcement stated the fest would return September 15, 2018.

 In 2017, Common performed concerts in several California prisons, as well as on the grounds of the California State Capitol.
-This concert tour inspired him to found Imagine Justice, another non-profit organization, devoted to empowering communities and fighting injustice.
-The organization intends to address mental health and wellness, civic engagement, and leveraging the power of art to inspire and spark change; it plans to execute high impact initiatives.
+This concert tour inspired him to found Imagine Justice, another non-profit organization.

 In May 2020, in response to the COVID-19 pandemic, Common launched a social media campaign through Imagine Justice, dubbed #WeMatterToo, with dozens of advocacy and activist groups calling attention to the threat that the pandemic poses for incarcerated men and women and intended to create greater public awareness about conditions facing incarcerated populations.
 The campaign includes the production of short films that will include recordings of inmates expressing their concern about the coronavirus spreading inside prisons.

 Along with other rappers and activists, Common appeared in the award-winning documentary short film #Bars4Justice, which was shot in Ferguson, Missouri and produced by Nation19 Magazine.
-Common performed with Andra Day in the opening musical performance for the March for Our Lives anti-gun violence rally in Washington, D.C. on March 24, 2018.
+Common performed with Andra Day in the opening musical performance for the March for Our Lives anti-gun violence rally in Washington, D.C., on March 24, 2018.
 He also performed at the 50th anniversary of Martin Luther King's death in Memphis, at an event co-hosted by the labor union UNITE HERE.
 Common was later accused of joining anti-union efforts by crossing a UNITE HERE picket line in Boston.

+He supported the Kamala Harris 2024 presidential campaign and performed at the 2024 Democratic National Convention.

+Other activities and honours

+On May 4, 2019, Common served as spring commencement speaker at the Florida Agricultural and Mechanical University (FAMU) and after his address, was awarded an honorary DFA degree.